 Many organizations continue to operate and provide activities, tours, and other experiences during these unprecedented times.
-WUSF Public Media has put together a list of organizations, both locally and nationally, who continue to provide experiences from the comfort of our homes.
+WUSF Public Media has put together a list of organizations, both locally and nationally, who continue to provide experiences from the comfort of our homes and also events with safe social distancing protocols in place.

 For submissions, contact Chandler Balkcom at firstname.lastname@example.org.